MohammadNoorAbuAsbe/Infodemy/README.md

 ---

-Thank you for using MyRuppin!
+Thank you for using Infodemy!
 I hope it helps you manage your academic life more efficiently.